Cedric0852/aria-assistant/README.md

 ### 5. Accuracy & Hallucination Prevention

+> **✅ Production Tested**: The Pydantic AI domain classifier successfully blocks off-topic queries (e.g., "how to cook rice", "what is 2+2") while allowing Irembo government service questions through to the RAG pipeline.

 Preventing hallucination is critical for a government services assistant.
 ARIA implements a multi-layer defense:

 ```